kivitendo/kivitendo-ansible/README.md

-# Ansible Script for Installing Kivitendo
+# Ansible Script for Installing kivitendo on Ubuntu 22.04

 This repo provides an ansible playbook for a convenient way to install [kivitendo-erp](https://github.com/kivitendo/kivitendo-erp) on Ubuntu 22.04.